PlayStation is selling an expensive ‘The Last Of Us Part II’ replica guitar

-The PlayStation Gear store is selling a replica of the guitar Ellie uses in The Last Of Us Part II and it will set fans back $2,299 (£1860).
+The PlayStation Gear store is selling a replica of the guitar Ellie uses in The Last Of Us Part II and it will set fans back USD$2,299 (£1860).

 This comes alongside a whole line of merchandise to tie in with the game’s release and is described in a PlayStation Blog as the “ultimate collector’s item” and “features a beautiful rich tobacco sunburst top and a custom moth fretboard inlay.”